-- The operating systems validated and supported for add-on installation in Bright Cluster Manager 9.0 are currently RHEL7 and CentOS8/RHEL8. - The operating system must obviously follow system administration best practices so that it works properly with the official distribution, when Bright Cluster Manager is added on - The items of software that Bright Cluster Manager adds must be allowed to overrule in any conflict with what is already installed, or the end result of the installation cannot be supported. - MariaDB must be installed.
-If MariaDB is already deployed, then care must be taken to ensure that any configuration conflict with the Bright Cluster Manager configuration is resolved. - It is highly recommended to use a freshly-installed distribution rather than one which is already in use. - A product key is needed - There must be repository access to the supported distribution. - Internet access makes up-to-date repository access possible.
+- The operating systems validated and supported for add-on installation in Bright Cluster Manager 9.1 are currently RHEL7 and CentOS8/RHEL8. - The operating system must obviously follow system administration best practices so that it works properly with the official distribution, when Bright Cluster Manager is added on. - The items of software that Bright Cluster Manager adds must be allowed to overrule in any conflict with what is already installed, or the end result of the installation cannot be supported. - MariaDB must be installed.
+If MariaDB is already deployed, then care must be taken to ensure that any configuration conflict with the Bright Cluster Manager configuration is resolved. - It is highly recommended to use a freshly-installed distribution rather than one which is already in use. - SELinux must be disabled.
+Typically this is done by setting SELINUX=disabled in the file /etc/selinux/config. - A product key is needed. - There must be repository access to the supported distribution. - Internet access makes up-to-date repository access possible.
 RHEL repository access requires a subscription from Red Hat (Chapter 5). - For high-security environments without internet access, an alternative is to mount a DVD device or ISO image to the head node containing a local repository snapshot of the parent distribution, and specify the repository location when running the installation command.
-Configuring a local repository is described in section 11.6.3 of the Administrator Manual. - For RHEL, the existing repository list can be seen with yum repolist.
-Repository access is required to these repositories:
+Configuring a local repository is described in section 12.6.3 of the Administrator Manual. - The command yum repolist shows the list of enabled repositories.
+For RHEL7, repository access is required to: - \ rhel-7-server-rpms - \ rhel-7-server-optional-rpms